alexle/alexle.github.com/posts/2013-in-review.markdown

 2013 In Review: Running, Muscle-Ups, And More 12-31-2013

 Here we are.
 The end of another year.
 I can't believe how quickly 2013 went by.
 I've read that [time passes by faster][1] as we age because our days become more routine and predictable.
-When we're surrounded by the usual people, work, and experiences - the details stand out less and our days become fleeting moments.
+When we're surrounded by the usual people, work, and experiences - the details stand out less and our days merge into fleeting moments.

 Or perhaps the older we get, the more disproportionate each unit of time becomes.
 When we're 5, a year is 20% of our life experience.
 When we're 40, a year accounts for only 2.5%.
 Whatever the reason, it often seems like Ryan Seacrest is counting down another giant ball falling down all too soon.